T. M. Devine: Academic career

 Devine graduated from the University of Strathclyde in 1968 with First Class Honours in economic and social history.
 In 1969, a few months after commencing doctoral research, Devine was hired at the University of Strathclyde, where he was appointed assistant lecturer in history and eventually rose to head of the history department.
-In 1981 he and T. C. Smout were the founding editors of the periodical Scottish Economic and Social History, which was later to become the Journal of Scottish Historical Studies, Devine editing it until 1984.
+In 1981 he and Christopher Smout were the founding editors of the periodical Scottish Economic and Social History, which was later to become the Journal of Scottish Historical Studies, Devine editing it until 1984.

 He was appointed professor of Scottish history in 1988, and later became dean of the faculty of arts and social sciences, and then deputy principal of the university from 1994 to 1998.
-In 1991, Devine was awarded the degree of DLitt (Doctor of Letters) by the university in recognition of the quality of his published research to that date.
+In 1991 Devine was awarded the degree of DLitt (Doctor of Letters) by the university in recognition of the quality of his published research to that date.

-In 1998, he moved to the University of Aberdeen and became the founding director of the Research Institute of Irish and Scottish Studies (RIISS), later the UK Arts and Humanities Research Centre (AHRC) in I&SS.
+In 1998 he moved to the University of Aberdeen and became the founding director of the Research Institute of Irish and Scottish Studies (RIISS), later the UK Arts and Humanities Research Centre (AHRC) in I&SS.
 He was also appointed to the externally-funded Glucksman Professorship of Irish and Scottish Studies.

 From 2006 to 2011 Devine was the Sir William Fraser Professor of Scottish History and Palaeography at the University of Edinburgh, retaining the title as Emeritus Professor afterwards.